gurkanucar/mqtt-example/readme.md

 ### How to run

-#### Pay attention to the project under construction.
-Not completely dockerized!
-#### You have to install Mosquitto MQTT application, I will add it to docker asap.
+#### backend will work on port 8081 in docker and 8080 in localhost!

 #### clone the project: https://github.com/gurkanucar/mqtt-example